-In any regard, if you’ve got an upcoming drug test coming up (or perhaps if you’re just plain curious), it may prove worthwhile to know just how long CBD stays in your system for.
+In any regard, if you’ve got an upcoming drug test (or perhaps if you’re just plain curious), it may be worthwhile to know just how long CBD stays in your system for.

 In this article, we get right down to brass tax and try answer that question for you.
 Though be advised that there is very, very little reliable data on the matter, so even though we’ve thoroughly researched, we are still doing our best to make sense of this all.

 First Things First: Do Marijuana Drug Tests Test for CBD?